How Does Foil Printing Work?

 Thanks to our range of equipment, we can also print custom products such as foil stickers, folders, bookmarks, tags and bag toppers.

-• If you print onto colored paper, we insist on using laminate, otherwise it’s too fluffy for it to print at it’s best.
+If you print onto coloured paper, we insist on using laminate, otherwise it’s too fluffy for it to print at it’s best.